 Common Causes of Power Surges

-If you live in an older home or if your house doesn’t have good wiring, it can cause a power surge.
-You can consult with one of our electricians to learn if your wiring needs to be repaired or updated.
+- Bad or faulty wiring – If you live in an older home or if your house doesn’t have good wiring, it can cause a power surge.
+You can consult with one of our Raleigh electricians to learn if your wiring needs to be repaired or updated.

-When trees grow too large, they run the risk of their branches colliding with power lines and transformers.
-If you have one or more trees that are in danger of hitting your power lines, you should arrange to get them trimmed back as soon as possible to avoid a power surge.
+- Tree limbs touching the power lines – When trees grow too large, they run the risk of their branches colliding with power lines and transformers.
+If you have one or more trees in danger of hitting your power lines, you should arrange to get them trimmed back as soon as possible to avoid a power surge.

-Whole house surge protection is a great way to ensure that the valuable appliances and equipment in your home are protected from the damaging effects of electrical spikes from the electrical utility provider and from lightning strikes.
+Whole-house surge protection is a great way to ensure the valuable appliances and equipment in your home are protected from the damaging effects of electrical spikes from the electrical utility provider and from lightning strikes.

-However, to have a fully protected system you must protect all inputs to any of the appliances or equipment that you want to be protected.
-For an example, a television plugs into a 120 volt receptacle and also has a data input.
-Both the 120 volt receptacle and data input must be protected in order to ensure that the equipment is properly protected and that the warranty is able to be applied to that specific item.
+However, to have a fully protected system you must protect all inputs to any of the appliances or equipment you want to protect.
+For example, a television that plugs into a 120-volt receptacle and has a data input.
+Both the 120-volt receptacle and data input must be protected in order to ensure the equipment is safe and that the warranty can be applied.

-We can easily accomplish this with a whole house method that is installed at the utility providers point of entrance.
-Our electricians can work with any make of surge protection.
-We are also equipped with whole house surge protection on our vehicles.
+At CMC Electric, we can easily accomplish this with whole-house surge protection installed at the utility provider's point of entrance.
+Our electricians can work with any make of surge protection in Raleigh, Clayton, Durham, Fayetteville, Chapel Hill, and beyond.